 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)

 While the Village of Fontana is small in terms of area, it boasts quite a few natural areas that support local wildlife and especially birds.
 Fontana Fen, the Duck Pond Recreation Area and the close proximity to Geneva Lake provide an excellent habitat for waterfowl and also for rare wetland plant species.
-Hildebrand Nature Conservancy has walking trails available and in 2014 the Fontana Park Commission plans to enhance the area by erecting new birdhouses and planting vegetation in municipal parks that attracts birds that feed on ticks.
+Hildebrand Nature Conservancy has walking trails available and the Fontana Park Commission enhanced the area by erecting new birdhouses and planting vegetation in municipal parks that attracts birds that feed on ticks.

 Also, the Kishwauketoe Nature Conservancy, located in nearby Williams Bay, offers a bevy of educational programs and opportunities for visitors to enjoy and discover nature.